-When you view your selected connection on bahn.de/bahn.com an in DB Navigator, you can see who full your train is likely to be.
-Thanks to this information, you can decide, if you want to reserver a seat or would prefer to catch a different train.
+When you view your selected connection on bahn.de/bahn.com or in DB Navigator, you can see how full your train is likely to be.
+So you can decide, if you want to reserve a seat or prefer to catch a different train.

 Answers to FAQs

 The information about demand always pertains to the class you select when searching for a connection.
 Second class is the default setting.

 - Demand levels are visible only for DB's long-distance trains (ICE, IC, EC).
 Our system cannot show demand levels on other operators' services, in particular regional trains.

 - Our system is also unable to display information for certain other trains, in particular services operating outside of Germany.